smartspaces-io/smartspaces/smartspaces_docs/src/main/sphinx/activitybasiccommunications.rst

 .. code-block:: java

-    public class SimpleJavaRoutableInputActivity  extends BaseRoutableRosActivity {
+    public class SimpleJavaRoutableInputActivity  extends BaseRoutableActivity {

         @Override
-        public void onNewInputJson(String channelName, Map<String, Object> message) {
+        public void onNewInputMessage(String channelName, Map<String, Object> message) {
             getLog().info("Got message on input channel " + channelName);
             getLog().info(message);
         }
     }

-To write to a route, create a map of name/value pairs and call the ``sendOutputJson`` method.
+To write to a route, create a map of name/value pairs and call the ``sendOutputMessage`` method.
 The first argument will be the name of the output channel you want to write to, the second argument will be the map of name/value pairs to send.